sohamchauhan9897/Breakout-Ball-Game/README.md

 # Breakout-Ball-Game
-In this game be break or popup the Bricks using a Ball.
+In this game we break or popup the Bricks using a Ball.
 And for every brick user will get 5 points.